Fancy experiencing the great outdoors without the hassle of a leaky tent and deflating airbed?

 The log cabins are spacious and can accommodate up to six people so it is the perfect place to take the family.
 The log cabins are fitted out using local materials, are insulated and have electricity.
 Each cabin has its own decking with outdoor seating, and includes complimentary toiletries (arguably the best part of any hotel stay).

-The Mongolian yurt is a truly unique sleeping experience.
+The Mongolian yurt offers a truly unique sleeping experience.
 It has electricity with memory foam mattress beds and a relaxation chair which make all your worries seem a distant memory!

 The glamping site also includes a dedicated farm area, consisting of pigs, chickens and ducks, providing an important contribution to breakfast for guests each morning – tasty breakfast hampers are available to order and be delivered to your door.